-An employee shall use accrued vacation leave, other accrued time off, and any other paid time off negotiated with the District for any otherwise unpaid FMLA or CFRA leave not involving the employee's own serious health condition.
-For PDL, CFRA, or FMLA leave due to an employee's own serious health condition, the employee shall use accrued sick leave and may use accrued vacation leave and other paid time off at the employee's option.
+An employee shall use his/her accrued vacation leave, other accrued time off, and any other paid or unpaid time off negotiated with the district for any otherwise unpaid FMLA or CFRA leave not involving his/her own serious health condition.
+For PDL or FMLA or CFRA leave due to his/her own serious health condition, the employee shall use accrued sick leave and may use accrued vacation leave and other paid or unpaid time off at his/her option.
 (Government Code 12945, 12945.2; 2 CCR 11044; 29 USC 2612)